titoBouzout/SideBarEnhancements/readme.md

 Q: Why the menu is not shown on `Open Files`?

-- It should be mentioned that the package's context menu is only available for files and folders **in a project (section `Folders` in the side bar)**, and _not_ on the open files listed at the top of the side bar, due to a limitation of ST2.
+- It should be mentioned that the package's context menu is only available for files and folders **in a project (section `Folders` in the side bar)**, and _not_ on the open files listed at the top of the side bar, due to a limitation of ST.

 ## Using the External Libraries